Chapter 1 Week 1

 Comments Number of replies to the tweet

 Is there anything else that you would include?
 Why or why not?
-Have a think, and if you want discuss with a friend.
-The important thing here is that you understand what a codebook (or data dictionary) is, and that if you come across a dataset, always make sure to look for the associated codebook/ data dictionary to be able to understand what each variable means.
+Have a think, and if you want to, discuss it with a friend.
+The important thing here is that you understand what a codebook (or data dictionary) is and that if you come across a dataset, always make sure to look for the associated codebook/ data dictionary to be able to understand what each variable means.
 If you download your data from the web, you will usually find a link to the data dictionary on the site where you downloaded the data from.

-To answer these questions we need data.
-The data you can see above, on crimes that fall under GMP between May 2016 and May 2017 can be used to measure crime during this time period in this area.
+To answer these questions, we need data.
+The data you can see above on crimes that fall under GMP between May 2016 and May 2017 can be used to measure crime during this time period in this area.
 You can access the data dictionary for these data on the police.uk site at https://data.police.uk/about/#columns.

 1.11 Levels of measurement